SuperDARNCanada/borealis/docs/source/starting_the_radar.rst

     * $BOREALISPATH/steamed_hams.sh experiment_name code_environment

+An example invocation to run twofsound in release mode would be:

+    * /home/radar/borealis/steamed_hams.sh twofsound release

+Another example invocation running normalscan in debug mode:

+    * /home/radar/borealis/steamed_hams.sh normalscan debug

-The experiment name must match to an experiment in the experiment folder, and does not include the .py extension.
-The code environment is the type of compilation environment that was compiled using scons such as release, debug, etc.
+The experiment name must match to an experiment in the `experiment` folder, and does not include the `.py` extension.
+The code environment is the type of compilation environment that was compiled using `scons` such as release, debug, etc. **NOTE** This script will kill the Borealis software if it is currently running, before it starts it anew.

 The script will boot all the radar processes in a detached `screen` window that runs in the background.
-This window can be reattached in any terminal window locally or over ssh to track any outputs if needed.
+This window can be reattached in any terminal window locally or over ssh (`screen -r`) to track any outputs if needed.

 If starting the radar in normal operation according to the schedule, there is a helper script called `start_radar.sh`.